LukasW01/PostgreSQL-Backup/README.md

 # PostgreSQL-Backup

-Two bash scripts to Dump/Restore 💾💿 a PostgreSQL-Database within a Docker-Container 🐋
+Two bash scripts to Dump/Restore a PostgreSQL-Database within a Docker-Container 🐋

+Please note that **I** am not a professional with Bash.
+Feel free to commit your code and improve this Script.

 # Usage